 Wilson Arch is easy to drive by and wave hi to as you pass Moab and head toward Blanding, but we love to get out of the car and climb up into the arch.
 It’s a short walk, but it breaks up any long drives, and it give you a unique perspective up inside Wilson Arch.
 The climb is up, but is very short.

 Mossy Cave is technically in Bryce Canyon National Park, but it is located on Scenic Highway 12.
 The trail leads to an alcove called Mossy Cave, but the best part is the waterfall that you see right before the cave.
 This trail is flat and easy, and is fun for kids (less than a mile RT).

 Red Hollow Slot Canyon is a great beginner slot canyon because it is so short and easy to access.
 This canyon is located in Orderville outside of Zion National Park’s eastern entrance.
 The trail is only 1.0 mile RT, but the slot section is beautiful.

 If anyone is heading to Escalante, our first recommendation is Willis Creek Slot Canyon.
 This canyon is beautiful, and the trail is super easy.
 It is flat the entire way, and you walk right through the creek, or alongside it if you want to keep your feet dry.
 We had a great time in this slot canyon.
 We hiked 3.0 miles total, but you could turn around sooner if you wanted.

-If you have hiked all of these Spring hikes, then check out our Easy Waterfall Hikes.
-There are a few waterfalls that are also great trails for spring time!
+If you have hiked all of these easy Spring hikes in Utah, then check out our Easy Waterfall Hikes.
+There are a few waterfalls that are also great trails for spring time, but most are better in summer.